uwe-app/app/README.md

 ### Create the Redirect CNAME Record

-So that all requests to `www.example.com` and redirected to `example.com`.
+So that all requests to `www.example.com` are redirected to `example.com`.

 * `<zone-id>` The identifier for the Route53 hosted zone (eg: `Z0401662281B83ZUV01IN`).
 * `<s3-website-domain-name>` The domain name for the redirect bucket endpoint created earlier (eg: `www.example.com.s3-website-ap-southeast-1.amazonaws.com`).